 Audrey and her family enjoy skiing, hiking, biking and traveling.

-Lisa Hinton is the Director of Outpatient Services at Castle Rock Adventist Hospital and joined our healing ministry in November 2015.
-Lisa’s mission is to increase the availability of quality health care in our growing community and is rooted in fostering healing care to meet the unique needs of each person.
+Lisa Hinton is the Director of Business Development at Castle Rock Adventist Hospital and joined our healing ministry in November 2015.
+Lisa’s mission is to offer the best healthcare possible to our growing community and is rooted in fostering healing care to meet the unique needs of each person.

-Lisa has served in various roles with Centura Health including as Director of Business Development for Castle Rock Adventist Hospital.
+Lisa has served in various roles with Centura Health including as Director of Outpatient Services for Castle Rock Adventist Hospital.
 Prior to her time at Castle Rock Adventist Hospital, Lisa worked for HealthSouth corporation for 15 years in California and Colorado as Director of Business Development/Marketing Operations and Director of Therapy Operations.

 Lisa holds a Master of Science in Speech Language Pathology from University of Nebraska – Lincoln and a Bachelor of Science in Communication Disorders from Minot State University, Minot, N.D.